 Begin with a few, necessary basics and build your collection as you go.
 In addition to the aforementioned flooring, here are a few vital pieces of home workout equipment, for beginners and pros alike.

 If you’re doing one of Beachbody’s cardio programs, you’ll likely only need proper flooring and a good pair of shoes!
-For instance, the workout programs CORE DE FORCE, Country Heat, INSANITY, and INSANITY:MAX 30, don’t require any equipment at all.
+For instance, the workout programs CORE DE FORCE, INSANITY, and INSANITY:MAX 30, don’t require any equipment at all.
 And 3 Week Yoga Retreat only requires a yoga mat.

 For programs that include resistance training workouts that use more than bodyweight, you’ll need some workout equipment essentials.